The following methods can prevent problems or help find the cause of problems you might encounter:

 File permissions.
 To avoid problems with directory and file permissions for file system based repositories, ensure that the pkg5srv user has permission to read the repository.

 Directory permissions.
-Ensure that all directories in the repository and the path to the repository have execute permission.
+Ensure that all directories in the repository have execute permission.

 Check web server configuration.
 If you configure an Apache web server to access your repository, configure the web server to not decode encoded forward slashes.
 See the instructions in Required Apache Configuration Setting.
 Decoding encoded forward slashes can result in “package not found” errors.